 Since 1981, Bernd Marin lectured in universities in Europe and overseas, i.a.
 Harvard, M.I.T, Columbia, New York University (NYU), New School of Social Research, New York, City University of New York (CUNY), Cornell University, Berkeley, University of California Los Angeles (UCLA), Montréal, Budapest, Moscow, Roskilde, Barcelona, Amsterdam, Kent, Bielefeld, Paris (Institut d’Études Politiques, Sciences Po), and Tokyo, and was Visiting Professor in Zürich, Warsaw, Florence, and Innsbruck.

 In the recent decade, he was Profesor Visitante por el Instituto Universitario de Ciencias de la Salud, Fundación H.A.
-Barceló, Faculdad de Medicina, Buenos Aires (2010), Visiting Professor of Social Policy at the European Forum (jointly run by the Social Sciences, Humanities and Law Faculties) of the Hebrew University in Jerusalem (2011) and Lecturer at the MCTC of Mashav in Haifa (2012), Visiting Professor at the Universidad Complutense in Madrid (2013), at the Institute of European Studies of the Chinese Academy of Social Sciences (CASS) in Beijing (2013), at the University of Southampton (2014), at the ESRC Research Methods Festival at Oxford University (2014), Director (Rektor) of the Webster Vienna Private University (2015/2016), Visiting Professor at Columbia University, New York (March/April 2017) and Visiting Lecturer at the Oxford Institute of Population Ageing at Oxford University (May 2018), Guest (June and November – December) 2019) and Europe’s Futures Fellow (September 2019 – June 2020) at the Institut für die Wissenschaften vom Menschen (IWM), and Visiting Professor at the Department for Social Welfare at Seoul National University (SNU) in November 2019.
+Barceló, Faculdad de Medicina, Buenos Aires (2010), Visiting Professor of Social Policy at the European Forum (jointly run by the Social Sciences, Humanities and Law Faculties) of the Hebrew University in Jerusalem (2011) and Lecturer at the MCTC of Mashav in Haifa (2012), Visiting Professor at the Universidad Complutense in Madrid (2013), at the Institute of European Studies of the Chinese Academy of Social Sciences (CASS) in Beijing (2013), at the University of Southampton (2014), at the ESRC Research Methods Festival at Oxford University (2014), Director (Rektor) of the Webster Vienna Private University (2015/2016), Visiting Professor at Columbia University, New York (March/April 2017) and Visiting Lecturer at the Oxford Institute of Population Ageing at Oxford University (May 2018), Guest (June and November – December) 2019) and Europe’s Futures Fellow (September 2019 – June 2020) at the Institut für die Wissenschaften vom Menschen (IWM).
+In 2019/2020 he was a Visiting Professor at the Department for Social Welfare at Seoul National University (SNU) and Visiting Scholar at the Jong Min Foundation (both in November 2019) and at the Gaidar Forum, as well as Visiting Professor at the Presidential Academy of National Economy and Public Administration (RANEPA) in Moscow (both January 2020).
+In December 2020/January 2021 he will lecture at the Postgraduate Public Health Program of the Medical University of Graz.

 He also worked with and lectured in research centres outside universities, among others at Tavistock Institute London, LABOS Rome, SISWO Amsterdam, NIZW Utrecht, STAKES Helsinki, IMSERSO Madrid, IIASA Laxenburg, IWM, Vienna, the Institute for Advanced Studies (IHS), Vienna, at the Management Institute of the Wissenschaftszentrum für Sozialforschung (WZB), Berlin, at the Max-Planck Institut für Sozialwissenschaften (Starnberg) and the Max-Planck Institut für Gesellschafts-forschung (MPIG, Cologne), at the Deutsche Zentrum für Altersfragen (DZA) Berlin, at the L’École Nationale d’Administration (ENA), the Centre de Sociologie des Organisations (C.S.O./CNRS) and at the Maison de Sciences de l’Homme, all Paris.